Faceplant-Games/epicslash/README.md

 ```
 # Contributing

 Every contribution is welcome.
-Please check the [Trello board](https://trello.com/b/clnb9JpQ/epicslash-development) to see the incoming features to develop.
+Please check the [Trello board](https://trello.com/b/clnb9JpQ/epicslash-development) to see the incoming features.
 Then, make pull requests.

 Also, feel free to add new issues on Github for bug report, feedback and suggestions.